chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver.rst

     .. warning::
         Currently this feature works only for spherical particles.

-    * The ``particles file`` The file from which the particles are defined.
+    * The ``particles file`` is the file from which the particles are defined.
 Each line corresponds to a particle and all the relevant variables.
 The file must contain the following information for each particle (the header must be defined accordingly): type shape_argument_0 shape_argument_1 shape_argument_2 p_x p_y p_z v_x v_y v_z omega_x omega_y omega_z orientation_x orientation_y orientation_z density inertia pressure_x pressure_y pressure_z youngs_modulus restitution_coefficient friction_coefficient poisson_ratio rolling_friction_coefficient integrate_motion.
 The particle type is defined by the shape index.
 The shape indices are as follows: sphere=0, hyper rectangle=1, ellipsoid=2, torus=3, cone=4, cylinder=5, cylindrical tube=6, cylindrical helix=7, cut hollow sphere=8, death star=9.
-Currently, the composite, the RBF, and the OpenCascade shapes cannot be loaded from a file. if integrate motion is not equal to 0 the particle dynamics is integrated.
+Currently, the composite, the RBF, and the OpenCascade shapes cannot be loaded from a file.
+If integrate motion is not equal to 0 the particle dynamics is integrated.

 The following parameter and subsection are all inside the subsection ``particle info 0`` and have to be redefined for all particles separately.